sbalasa/brightedge/README.md

 # BrightEdge

-This is a Scrapy spider for web scraping using the BrightEdgeSpider class.
+This is a Scrapy spider named BrightEdgeSpider that performs advanced natural language processing on web pages.

 ## Description

-The BrightEdgeSpider is a web scraping spider built with Scrapy.
-It extracts text from web pages, tokenizes the text, and removes stopwords.
+BrightEdgeSpider is a powerful web scraper that doesn't just extract text, but also cleans, tokenizes, and lemmatizes it.
+It uses Natural Language Toolkit (NLTK) and Scikit-Learn for natural language processing, removing stopwords, lemmatizing words, and performing topic modeling using Non-negative Matrix Factorization (NMF).

+This spider is capable of handling multiple URLs at a time and returning detailed analysis for each page, including the most relevant topics based on the page's content.

 ### To Install